Nubia: 21st-century archaeology

-The paleo-demography of Nubians from the Upper Paleolithic to late 16th century BC were analyzed by Aleksandra Pudlo.
+The paleo-demography of Nubians from the Upper Paleolithic to the late 16th century BC were analyzed by Aleksandra Pudlo.
 Mesolithic period inhabitants were characterized as robust and tall, with strong alveolar prognathism.
 During the Neolithic, Nubians were less robust and shorter, retaining some prognathism, but having facial shape changes and a narrower nasal index.
 Over a period of 8,500 years, the features had shifted a considerable degree.
 The variety of morphological forms which occurred was considered a result of the combination of two distinct traits, with Pudlo concluding: "Nubians were hardly a homogeneous population.
-Neither the climate nor the specific geographic conditions in the region they inhabited were conducive of such homogeneity."
+Neither the climate nor the specific geographic conditions in the region they inhabited were conducive to such homogeneity."
 The populations were possibly influenced by migration waves coming from the north, but these movements did not prevent repeated contacts of the people of Nubia with other regions further south in Africa.

 Findings were recorded in 2016 on Nubian remains over a period of 11,000 years: "Taken together, our results suggest a dramatic shift in cranial morphology between the Mesolithic and the A-group cultural group, with little perceptible change in cranial shape between A-group and the later farming groups.
 In the case of the mandible, we observe the largest morphological change between the Mesolithic and the A-group, but also see morphological differentiation between the early farmers (A and C-group) and the later farming groups (Pharaonic and Meroitic specimens)."
-Changes were attributed to factors such as in situ adaptation or influxes of people, as well as migration of farmers.
-Nonetheless, authors concluded further studies with larger samples and a combination of morphometric analyses and ancient DNA are needed.
+Changes were attributed to factors such as in situ adaptation or influxes of people, as well as the migration of farmers.
+Nonetheless, authors concluded that further studies with larger samples and a combination of morphometric analyses and ancient DNA are needed.

 In 2003, archaeologist Charles Bonnet led a team of Swiss archaeologists to excavate near Kerma and discovered a cache of monumental black granite statues of the Pharaohs of the 25th Dynasty of Egypt, now displayed at the Kerma Museum.
 Among the sculptures are ones belonging to the dynasty's last two pharaohs, Taharqa and Tanoutamon, whose statues are described as "masterpieces that rank among the greatest in art history".
 Craniometric analysis of Kerma fossils that compared them to various other early populations inhabiting the Nile Valley and Maghreb found that they were morphologically close to Predynastic Egyptians from Naqada (4000–3200 BC).
 Dental trait analysis of Kerma fossils found affinities with various populations inhabiting the Nile Valley, Horn of Africa, and Northeast Africa, especially to other ancient populations from the central and northern Sudan.
 Among the sampled populations, the Kerma people were overall nearest to the Kush populations in Upper Nubia, the A-Group culture bearers of Lower Nubia, and Ethiopians.